Evolution Treks Peru

 PASSPORT

-A passport valid for six months is required to enter and depart Peru.
-You should take a number of photocopies of your passport with you.
+A valid passport, valid for at least six months, is required to enter and depart Peru.
+You should take several photocopies of your passport with you.
 During your stay, carry a photocopy of your passport at all times.

-When you go to Machu Picchu, you may need to bring your passport.
+When visiting Machu Picchu, you may need to bring your passport.
 This may vary based on your specific itinerary.
 But, consider doing so anyway as you can get a novelty passport stamp there.

 TRAVEL INSURANCE